CrayLabs/SmartSim/doc/orchestrator.rst

 SmartSim offers two types of ``Orchestrator`` deployments:

 - :ref:`clustered deployment<clustered_orch_doc>`
    A clustered ``Orchestrator`` is ideal for systems that have heterogeneous node types (i.e. a mix of CPU-only and GPU-enabled compute nodes) where ML model and TorchScript evaluation is more efficiently performed off-node for a ``Model``.
 This deployment is also ideal for workflows relying on data exchange between multiple applications (e.g. online analysis, visualization, computational steering, or producer/consumer application couplings).
 Clustered deployment is also optimal for high data throughput scenarios such as online analysis, training and processing and databases that require a large amount of hardware.

-- :ref:`colocated deployment<colocated_orch_doc>`.
+- :ref:`colocated deployment<colocated_orch_doc>`
     A colocated ``Orchestrator`` is ideal when the data and hardware accelerator are located on the same compute node.
     This setup helps reduce latency in ML inference and TorchScript evaluation by eliminating off-node communication.

-During clustered deployment, the ``Orchestrator`` is launched on separate compute nodes than a ``Model``.
-Clustered deployment is well-suited for throughput scenarios.
-In colocated deployment, an ``Orchestrator`` shares compute nodes with a ``Model``.
-Colocated deployment is well-suited for inference scenarios.

 SmartSim allows users to launch multiple orchestrators during the course of an experiment of either deployment type.
 If a workflow requires a multiple database environment, a